Alextopher/mahoney-best/content/robotics/abstraction.md

 - "until it reaches speed"
 - and then "run indexer"

-These 3 commands are all very simple
+These 3 commands are all very simple:

 ```java
 public class ShooterSubsystem extends Subsystem {